 We’ve gazed into our crystal ball and combed the globe.
-We’ve researched where new airline routes and train lines will launch, where the must-stay new hotels will open, where the art world and in-the-know foodies are headed, where cool festivals are happening …and we’ve pinpointed those spots where the time for visiting is now, if you want to beat the tourist mobs.
+We’ve researched where new airline routes and train lines will launch, where the must-stay new hotels will open, where the art world and in-the-know foodies are headed, where cool festivals are happening …and we’ve pinpointed those spots where the time for visiting is now, if you want to beat the tourist crowds.
 These places should top your list in 2019.

 Happy travels, and let us know what’s on your wish list this year!